Army Job: Special Forces Assistant Ops & Intelligence Sgt. MOS 18F

 An Army Special Forces Assistant Operations and Intelligence Sergeant is part of an operational detachment of special forces soldiers, tasked with preparing intelligence for special missions.

-The Army's Special Forces unit, best known as the Green Berets, began as a unit tasked with unconventional warfare tactics, but has grown to include special reconnaissance missions, counterterrorism, foreign internal defense and direct action strikes, usually quick operations in a hostile territory.
+The Army's Special Forces unit, best known as the Green Berets, began as a unit tasked with unconventional warfare tactics, but has grown to include special reconnaissance missions, counterterrorism, foreign internal defense and direct action strikes, usually quick operations in hostile territory.

 The Assistant Operations and Intelligence Sergeant is categorized by the Army as military occupational specialty (MOS) 18F.